 Having proved the claim, we conclude that on input $I_2$, $\RA$ continues until time $t$ as on input $I_1$.
-Hence $\RA$ needs at least $t+\sqrt{3} \geq 2+\sqrt{3}$ time to reach the exit on input $I_2$.
-This completes the proof of the theorem. \end{proof}
+Hence $\RA$ needs at least $t+\sqrt{3} \geq 2+\sqrt{3}$ time to reach the exit on input $I_2$, which completes the proof of the theorem. \end{proof}

 It is worth noting that the lower bound from Theorem~\ref{thm:hexagon} matches the upper bound of evacuating a regular hexagon, when the initial starting vertices may be chosen by the algorithm.
 Consider a hexagon $ABCDEF$ and suppose that the trajectory of one robot, as long as no exit was found, is $ABDC$.
 Similarly, the other robot follows the symmetric trajectory $FECD$; cf.\ left-hand side of \figurename~\ref{fig:hex_ub}.
-By symmetry it is sufficient to consider exits at vertices $A$, $B$ or $C$.
-An exit at $C$ is reached by each robot independently, while both robots proceed to an exit at $A$ or $B$ after meeting at point $M$, the intersection of segments $BD$ and $EC$.
+By symmetry it is sufficient to consider exits at vertices $A$, $B$, or $C$.
+An exit at $C$ is reached by each robot independently, while both robots proceed to an exit at $A$ or $B$ after meeting at point $M$, the intersection of the segments $BD$ and $EC$.
 Altogether, they need a total time of at most $\max\{1 + 4/\sqrt(3),~ 1 + (2+\sqrt{7})/\sqrt{3},~ 1+\sqrt{3}+1\}$ to evacuate from the hexagon.
-It is easy then to verify that, in each case, the evacuation time of this algorithm is always upper bounded by $2+\sqrt{3}$.
+An interested reader may verify that, in each case, the evacuation time of this algorithm is always upper bounded by $2+\sqrt{3}$.

 In the above algorithm, the robots meet at M, regardless of whether the exit has been already found or not.
-The idea of our algorithm for disk evacuation presented in the previous section was influenced by this non-intuitive presence of a forced meeting. \\

-Combining Theorem~\ref{thm:hexagon} with some reasoning from measure theory, we obtain the following lower bound for our evacuation problem.
+The idea of our algorithm for disk evacuation presented in the previous section was influenced by this non-intuitive presence of a forced meeting. \\ Combining Theorem~\ref{thm:hexagon} with the fact that hexagon edges correspond to arcs of length $\pi/6$, we obtain the following lower bound for our evacuation problem.

-\begin{theorem} Assume you have a unit disk with an exit placed somewhere on the boundary.
-The worst case evacuation time for two robots starting at the centre in the \ff model is at least $3+\frac{\pi}{6} + \sqrt{3} \approx 5.255$. \end{theorem}